-To this effect, the EPC has produced the SEPA Credit Transfer Scheme Rulebook, the SEPA Core Direct Debit Scheme Rulebook and the SEPA Business to Business Direct Debit Scheme Rulebook (the "Rulebooks") which set out binding rules and technical standards governing each of the Schemes.
-The Rulebooks only have legal effect between participants in the Schemes ("Participants") and the EPC.
+To this effect, the EPC has produced the SEPA Credit Transfer Scheme Rulebook, the SEPA Instant Credit Transfer Scheme Rulebook, the SEPA Direct Debit Core Scheme Rulebook and the SEPA Direct Debit Business to Business Scheme Rulebook (the "Rulebooks") which set out binding rules and technical standards governing each of the Schemes.
+The Rulebooks only have legal effect between participants in the Schemes ("Scheme Participants") and the EPC.

-The SEPA Schemes are open to eligible payment service providers regardless of their status as "banks", "payment institutions", "electronic money institutions" or other eligible Participants.
-References in these Internal Rules to "banks" and "banking" should be interpreted broadly so as to encompass all types of eligible Participant, except where the context otherwise requires.
+The SEPA Schemes are open to eligible payment service providers (PSPs) regardless of their status as "banks", "payment institutions", "electronic money institutions" or other eligible Scheme Participants.